Rutgers virtual program on food portion sizes announced for later this month

-CAPE MAY COURT HOUSE — Rutgers Cooperative Extension of Cape May County Family and Community Health Sciences Program is hosting a virtual lunch and learn event later this month.
+CAPE MAY COURT HOUSE — The Rutgers Cooperative Extension of Cape May County Family and Community Health Sciences Program will host a virtual lunch-and-learn event later this month.

-The program, “Portion Distortion” will run from 12:15 p.m. to 12:45 p.m.
+The program, “Portion Distortion,” will run from 12:15 to 12:45 p.m.
 Oct.
 29, according to a news release from the organization.
 It’s one in a series offered the last Thursday of each month except in November, December and June.

 To register, visit https://rutgers.webex.com/rutgers/onstage/g.php?MTID=e5e50290e02e881a49fe57325c34e9a61.